JLospinoso/beamgun/README.md

 Beamgun's homepage is [beamgun.io](http://beamgun.io/).

+Notes
+==
+Beamgun will run with low-user and elevated privileges (i.e. as administrator), but it will ask for the highest privileges that the logged in user has.
+When running without administrator privileges, you will be unable to (a) disable network adapters, and (b) disable USB mass storage.
+This is a feature of Windows security, not a design choice!
+Thanks to @AlexIljin [for pointing this out](https://github.com/JLospinoso/beamgun/issues/7).

 Version history
 ==
 * [BeamgunInstaller-0.2.2.msi](https://s3.amazonaws.com/net.lospi.beamgun/BeamgunInstaller-0.2.2.msi) | [BeamgunApp-0.2.2.zip](https://s3.amazonaws.com/net.lospi.beamgun/BeamgunApp-0.2.2.zip): Fixes to registry access; graceful handling of cast exceptions.